 Proportion relating to availability for business and private use by the employee (25%) £1,250

 Full amount chargeable to tax before deductions and on which Class 1A NICs is payable £1,250

-So, where there is mixed business and private use by the employee of a benefit, Class 1A NICs are due on the full amount chargeable to tax ignoring any deductions the employee may be able to claim for tax purposes.
+So, where there’s mixed business and private use by the employee of a benefit, Class 1A NICs are due on the full amount chargeable to tax ignoring any deductions the employee may be able to claim for tax purposes.
 However, read paragraph 12 where a fully matching deduction is available.

-Any part of an asset(s) or service(s) that is used exclusively to facilitate the employer’s business and from which the employee derives no benefit, shouldn’t be taken into account when calculating the amount of the benefit chargeable to tax.
+Any part of an asset(s) or service(s) used exclusively to facilitate the employer’s business and from which the employee derives no benefit, shouldn’t be taken into account when calculating the amount of the benefit chargeable to tax.
 The rules for determining the amount of a benefit are explained in the Employment Income Manual (EIM21102).

-There are situations where an asset or service is bought and used primarily for business purposes but where there is occasional private use by an employee.
+There are situations where an asset or service is bought and used primarily for business purposes but where there’s occasional private use by an employee.
 For example, a business buys a limousine for the purpose of chauffeuring overseas visitors to and from airports and business meetings.
 When the limousine is used for this purpose it isn’t available for any of the employees’ or directors’ use, either business or private.

 14. Use form P11D to help work out Class 1A NICs

 Form P11D will help you to identify which benefits are liable for Class 1A NICs.
 These are shown in brown boxes and have a ‘1A’ indicator.
 Only those benefits that have this indicator box should be included in your Class 1A NICs calculation.

 Those benefits which attract a Class 1 NICs liability but are recorded on the P11D for tax purposes will have no Class 1A indicator box and you shouldn’t include those benefits in your Class 1A NICs calculation.